apache/commons-rng/commons-rng-examples/examples-stress/stress_test.md

 | executable | The test tool | dieharder, stdin2testu01, PractRand |
 | ... | Arguments for the test tool | dieharder: -a -g 200 -Y 1 -k 2 <br/> stdin2testu01: SmallCrush, Crush, BigCrush <br/> RNG_test stdin32 -tf 1 -te 0 -tlmin 1KB -tlmax 4TB |

-The `stress` command defaults for other options that can be changed, for example the output results file prefix, the number of concurrent tasks, byte-order or the number of trials per generator.
+The `stress` command defaults for other options can be changed, for example the output results file prefix, the number of concurrent tasks, byte-order or the number of trials per generator.
 Use the `--help` option to show the available options.